Modules which operate in Lab may create visible artifacts even when configured as no-op (all sliders at zero / straight curves)

 2: Enable "contrast brightness saturation" or "tone curve" with default(no-op) settings

 Then look at the changes in blue areas

 I also tested the previous release (2.4.0), there's no difference.

 Also, the artifacts are not visible when gamut clipping in "input profile" is enabled, but this is a crude workaround, I'd rather not have to simply throw away potentially useful information early in processing pipe (if something is out of gamut, it can be brought in by reducing saturation or something else, am I right?).

 I am also attaching the in-camera JPEG for reference. (reduced by jpegtran, so no metadata, but it can be read from the raw file if needed)

 Right now I have 2 more similar raw files which exhibit the same problem, feel free to ping me if I should upload them too, or do something else to help debugging this.

-#4 Updated by Sarge Borsch 12 months ago
+#4 Updated by Sarge Borsch about 1 year ago

 - File screenshot_nothing.png added

 - File screenshot_cbs.png added